Toshi's Table

 • Full fat coconut milk - this is what makes the pumpkin soup super creamy without using real cream.

-• Spices - salt, cinnamon, turmeric, nutmeg, cinnamon, cayenne pepper and black pepper.
+• Spices - salt, cinnamon, turmeric, nutmeg, cinnamon, cayenne pepper and freshly ground black pepper.

 • Optional Garnishes - fresh sage adds even more depth of flavor.
 Dried cranberries or pepitas are also delicious in this soup.
 Add a drizzle of coconut milk or olive oil and drag a toothpick through it for a fun swirl on top!